lucascostamr/Mapty/README.md

 # Mapty
-Web Application that allows you to keep track of the locations that you had been, using marks and an interactive list of them
+Web Application that allows you to keep track of the locations that you've been, using marks and an interactive list of them